troynsofor-svg/Lab-Safety-Multi-Agent-CV-System/data/sample/README.md

 # Sample Dataset
 A curated set of non‑copyrighted, lab‑like pictures for fast testing of my multi‑agent CV system.

 1. Person Wearing Full PPE:

 A human wearing a white coat, gloves, and lab goggles being in a clean laboratory.
-Does evaluate accurate PPE detection and no‑violation reasoning.
+Does evaluation on the accurate PPE detection and no‑violation reasoning.

 2. Person Missing Gloves: